daviddwk/freefish/README.md

 freefish should now be setup and ready for use, but don't forget to try adding your own custom tanks and creatures to `~/.config/freefish` aswell!

 # Usage
 freefish is used to display a dynamic tank filled with various fish and ducks.
-This is done by using the tank, fish, and duck flags to specifiy available assets for display.
+This is done by using the tank, fish, and duck flags to specify available assets for display.
 These flags, and others, are further explained in this section.

 ```
 $ ./freefish -t aquarium -f guppy clown guppy guppy angel -d duck